Selena + Chef

-Selena + Chef is an American streaming television cooking show hosted by Selena Gomez that premiered on HBO Max on August 13, 2020.
+Selena + Chef is an American television cooking show hosted by Selena Gomez that premiered on HBO Max on August 13, 2020.
 The first season consists of 10 episodes.
-In August 2020, the series was renewed for a second season, which premiered on November 19, 2020 and continues into early 2021.
+In August 2020, the series was renewed for a second season, which premiered on November 19, 2020, and continues into early 2021.
 In April 2021, the series was renewed for a third season which was released on October 28, 2021.
 In November 2021, the series was renewed for a fourth season which premiered on August 18, 2022.
+On October 2, 2023, it was announced that Gomez would return for a series of holiday specials entitled Selena + Chef: Home for the Holidays that premiered on November 30, 2023 on Food Network.

 Premise

-Selena Gomez stars in cooking series filmed in her home.
+Selena Gomez stars in a cooking series filmed in her home.
 Each episode features Selena tackling a new cuisine and guest stars a different professional chef, where they cover tips and tricks and how to deal with disasters in the kitchen.
 For each episode, the show donates $10,000 to the charity of the Chef's choice, often food related.
+In 2021, over two seasons of the show, $360,000 was raised for nonprofit organizations.

+The fourth season of this cooking show was filmed in Malibu in the house from the Hannah Montana series where the main character lived.

 Cast

 Selena Gomez stars as the host of the series.
 Confirmed guests for the first season include: